jfinancial/cheatsheets/js_frameworks/angular/Angular_ReactiveDesign.md

   }
 ```

 - We also define our shared `LoadingService`.
 We will use a `BehaviorSubject` to define our custom `Observable` (i.e. `loading$`).
 We can them subscribe to the `Subject` and it can also emit values so we use the subject to define to when our `Observable` emits the values `true` or `false`.
 (We use `BehaviourSubject` as this typ e of subject remembers the last value emitted by the subject and it takes an initial value.)
-We don't expose our subject as this is private to the service.
+We don't expose our subject as this is private to the service. *The best way to expose custom observables is to use a private `BehaviourSubject`*
 - In our implementation of `showLoaderUntilCompleted()` we create another initial/default observable using `of(null)` to create an *observable chain* which we will use to trigger our side-effect (i.e. the loading indicator) and this side-effect is called by `tap()`, we then use `concatMap()` to take the values from the source observable (`obs$`) and when this new observable either completes or errors then we calling our `loadingOff()` side-effect
 ```typescript
   import {Injectable} from '@angular/core';
   import {BehaviorSubject, Observable, Subject,of} from 'rxjs';